bitgamma/gos/README.md

 The best way is probably to fork the repository and add your game there.
 If you want to add features to the system, feel free to open a PR, they are very welcome!

-Regarding the resource files, you can use PNG images and DRO (captures from DOSBox).
+Regarding the resource files, you can use PNG images, DRO (captures from DOSBox) sounds and WAV sounds.
 The images will be converted to 256-color bitmaps by resc.py (change this to fit your needs).

 Resolution is set to 800x600 256-color mode by the bootloader.
 You can change a few defines to get any other mode.
 The 2d library is easy to adapt to 24/32-bit color modes and supports any resolution out-of-the-box.